Atome-FE/llama-node/README.md

 This project is in an early stage, the API for nodejs may change in the future, use it with caution.

 This is a nodejs library for inferencing llama, rwkv or llama derived models.
-It was built on top of [llama-rs](https://github.com/rustformers/llama-rs), [llama.cpp](https://github.com/ggerganov/llama.cpp) and [rwkv.cpp](https://github.com/saharNooby/rwkv.cpp).
+It was built on top of [llm (originally llama-rs)](https://github.com/rustformers/llm), [llama.cpp](https://github.com/ggerganov/llama.cpp) and [rwkv.cpp](https://github.com/saharNooby/rwkv.cpp).
 It uses [napi-rs](https://github.com/napi-rs/napi-rs) for channel messages between node.js and llama thread.

 Currently supported models (All of these should be converted to [GGML](https://github.com/ggerganov/ggml) format):